 |Medical billing||Medical billing modules or Medical Billing software manage the development of patient statements and submission of insurance claims.
 Key functions of such systems include claim scrubbing, e-claim submission, coding, payment posting, eligibility inquiry, and reporting.|

 |Patient scheduling||This module is designed to automate the entire process of scheduling patient appointments.
 Core features of a good patient scheduling module may include sending reminders through phone, text message and email, automated follow–ups, and multi–location support.
 Such modules are usually offered along with a billing module in a practice management software suite.|

 |Radiology information systems||A radio information system (RIS) is one that manages the workflow and operations of radiology imaging centers or large medical practices having radiology imaging departments.
-Such software or modules automate the entire process of storing, operating and distributing patient medical images and related data.|
+Such EHR Software or modules automate the entire process of storing, operating, and distributing patient medical images and related data.|

-|Picture archiving and communications systems||Picture archiving and communication systems are designed to manage, store and retrieve DICOM images such as X-rays, CAT scans, MRIs etc. Such systems are often used in combination with a RIS (Radio Information System) to perform the radiology workflow proficiently.|
+|Picture archiving and communications systems||PACS is designed to manage, store, and retrieve DICOM images.
+Such systems are often used in combination with a RIS (Radio Information System) to perform the radiology workflow proficiently.|

 |Medical accounting||The term Medical accounting refers to a system designed to automate accounting processes for medical practices.
 Major functions of such systems include general ledger, A/P, A/R, and financial reporting.|